DrDrZ95/ManusProject/docs/ebpf_integration.md

 ### 6.4.
 Security Considerations

 - **`sudo` Usage**: Running `bpftrace` with `sudo` grants root privileges.
-Ensure that the `AgentWebApi` application is properly secured and that only authorized users can trigger eBPF scripts.
+Ensure that the `Agent.Core` application is properly secured and that only authorized users can trigger eBPF scripts.
 - **Script Validation**: Implement robust validation for `bpftrace` script names and arguments to prevent malicious injection.
-- **Least Privilege**: Consider running `AgentWebApi` with the minimum necessary privileges.
+- **Least Privilege**: Consider running `Agent.Core` with the minimum necessary privileges.
 For production environments, explore alternatives to `sudo` for eBPF execution, such as capabilities or `setuid` wrappers, if applicable and secure.

 ## 7. Usage Examples (API Endpoints)